mongodb-labs/edda/README.md

 ----------

-If you'd like to report a bug or request a new feature, please file an issue on our github repository
+If you'd like to report a bug or request a new feature, please file an issue on our github repository: https://github.com/10gen-labs/edda/issues/new
-(you must be logged into github to do this):

-https://github.com/10gen-labs/edda/issues/new